Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Hawaii Stats and Trends

-- Hawaii has two wins against the spread in five games this year.
+- Thus far this year Hawaii has two wins against the spread.

-- The Rainbow Warriors have been underdogs by 10 points or more two times this year and have not covered the spread once.
+- The Rainbow Warriors have yet to cover the spread this season when underdogs by 10 points or more.

-- Hawaii's games this season have gone over the point total one time in four opportunities (25%).

-- Hawaii is 2-1 against the spread and 2-2 overall when the team picks up over 313.4 yards.
+- Hawaii is 2-1 against the spread and 2-2 overall when the team totals more than 313.4 yards.

-- This season the Rainbow Warriors have turned the ball over 11 times, four more than the Bulldogs' takeaways (7).
+- The Rainbow Warriors have turned the ball over 11 times this season, four more turnovers than the Bulldogs have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.